Ghilamara: Geographical description

-Situated in border of Lakhimpur and Dheamji districts; Ghilamara is a beautiful, serene, peaceful, small town in the district of Lakhimpur, Assam, India.
-Dhemaji is on the east, Gogamukh is on the north, Brahmaputra is on the south and the Subansiri River is on the west of Ghilamara.
+Situated on the border of Lakhimpur and Dheamji districts; Ghilamara is a town in the district of Lakhimpur, Assam, India.
+Dhemaji lies to the east, Gogamukh is to the north, Brahmaputra is to the south and the Subansiri River is on the west of Ghilamara.

 Weather

 As the place is situated in bank of Arunachal hill, the weather is pretty cold in the month of January and very hot in the month Jul-Aug.
 The average temperature in winter season is from 5 to 20 °C and in summer it increases to 18–36 °C. Annual rain ranges from 200 to 250 cm.

 History

 This area was under the Chutia kings until the Ahoms annexed it in 1523 A.D.
 At least four copper plates have been recovered from the region till date which were issued by Chutia kings between 14th and 15th century.
 These include: